InBetweenNames/COMP3520ComputerGraphics/README.md

 This template is intended for students in the COMP-3520 Introduction to Computer Graphics course at the University of Windsor, however it should serve as a useful template for anyone interested in getting started with the [SDL2](http://libsdl.org/) library quickly on non-Windows platforms.
+In contrast to the [Visual Studio template](https://github.com/InBetweenNames/SDL2Template), this version uses dynamic linking by default and uses your installed system libraries.

 The following dependencies are required:
 * [CMake](https://cmake.org/)